utahorange/utahorange.github.io/_posts/2023-6-17-shortcuts.md

 ---
 layout: post
-title:  a post with images
+title:  shortcuts I use
-date: 2015-05-15 21:01:00
+date: 2023-6-17 14:19:00
-description: this is what included images could look like
+description: list of shortcuts I like
-tags: formatting images
+tags: workflow
-categories: sample-posts
+categories:
-thumbnail: assets/img/9.jpg
+thumbnail:
 ---

 I'm somewhat obsessed with using shortcuts for everything I use often.
 Here's my current list: